tjohnston-softdev/aurion-assessment-2110/readme.md

 \
 **Unit Tests**
-Execute `npm install` to download the unit testing suite, and then execute any of the following commands to run different unit tests:
+Execute `npm install` to download the unit testing suite, and then execute `npm test` to perform the tests.

-* `npm run test-input` - Read input file.
-* `npm run test-parse` - Input graph parsing.
-* `npm run test-exact` - Exact route pathfinding.
-* `npm run test-shortest` - Shortest route pathfinding.
-* `npm run test-possible` - Possible routes pathfinding.
-* `npm run test-submission` - Assessment submission.

 ## References